Maxima Group: Maxima LT

-Maxima Latvija

-On 21 November 2013, the roof of a Maxima XX store in Riga collapsed, killing 54 people and seriously injuring many more.
-So far it is not known what caused the disaster, but the police are investigating three scenarios: that there was an error in architectural design and authorities overseeing planning had been negligent; that the cause was related to the initial building procedure; and that it was caused by the current construction of the green roof.

 Aldik

 Maxima Group operated in Poland under the name of Aldik, to 2018, when these stores started changing to Stokrotka after Maxima Group became main shareholder of Poland's EMPERIA HOLDING S.A. which operates the Stokrotka name.

 SuperSol

 The Spanish supermarket chain SuperSol was owned by Maxima between 2012 and 2020.
 The supermarket had a presence in the Madrid province (including Ávila, Guadalajara and Toledo in the metropolitan area) and Southern Spain (Andalusia, Extremadura, Ceuta and Melilla).

 This Spanish arm also included Cash Diplo as a Cash & Carry division.
 Cash Diplo was subject to a corporate takeover in 2021.

+Scandals

+On 21 November 2013, the roof of a Maxima supermarket in the Zolitūde neighbourhood of Riga, Latvia, collapsed during peak shopping hours, causing one of the deadliest disasters in the country’s modern history.
+The collapse resulted in the deaths of 54 people, including three rescue workers, and injured at least 41 others.
+The building, which had opened only a year earlier, was undergoing construction work on a planned rooftop garden at the time of the incident.
+Subsequent investigations identified serious design and construction deficiencies as contributing factors.
+In later legal proceedings, several individuals involved in the building’s design and construction were tried, though no representatives of the Maxima retail company were ultimately held criminally liable, a result that drew public criticism and debate.